-In the first year or two, a solopreneur working from home should aim for 50% of the industry’s per employee benchmark, which would give you about $55,000 in annual revenue.
+In the first year or two, if you’re a solopreneur working from home you should aim for 50% of the industry’s per employee benchmark, which would give you about $55,000 in annual revenue.
 As a home-based business, your operating expenses should remain low, enabling you to achieve an 80% profit margin.
 In this scenario, your profit is about $45,000 per year.

 As you build a reputation, you will want to move the business to an office and hire full-time workers, reducing your margin to 35%.
 But with 10 employees, you could expect to achieve 75% of the industry’s per employee benchmark, giving you annual revenue of nearly $840,000 and nearly $295,000 in profit.

 While the barriers to entry for a background check business are low, there are some.